Aden-Q/cmu-15-445/projects/project2/README.md

 +   `KeyType`: The type of key in the hash table.
 Key type (of fixed length) must be consistent across a single hash table, as is usually seen in a database index scheme.
 It is the type of the actual index attribute.
 +   `ValueType`: It is a 64-bit RID which is used to uniquely identify a single record within a table.
 Equality test for Instances of this type can done using the `==` operator.
-+   `KeyComparator`: Used to compare whether two `KeyTpe` instances are less/greater-than each other
++   `KeyComparator`: Used to compare whether two `KeyType` instances are less/greater-than each other

 The following APIs are supported by the hash table:

 +   `Insert`: Insert a KV pair into the hash table directory and the corresponding bucket.
-The method fails if  attemping to insert an existing KV pair.
+The method fails if  attempting to insert an existing KV pair.
 +   `GetValue`: Perform point search, non-unique index key is supported.
 So the hash table allows multiple KV pairs with the same key and different values
 +   `Remove`: Delete a KV pair from the hash table.